Erotemic/utool/README.rst

 Notice: This is a "kitchen sink" library.
 While it is still somewhat maintained, I am trying to "end-of-life" it as soon as possible.
 I have refactored it into several other projects.
 Please see https://github.com/Erotemic/ubelt for a well-maintained curated collection of utilities.
 Also see https://github.com/Erotemic/xdev for ports of the more developer-y functions in this libray.

+This project is only maintained for the benefit of https://github.com/Erotemic/ibeis and is being phased whenever possible.

 ----

 Useful Utility Tools For You!